talzab/Distributed-Data-Analysis/README.md

 ## Project Overview

-The project involves exploring and analyzing flight data, which is stored in Parquet files on a Spark cluster hosted on Azure Data Lake Storage.
+The project involves exploring and analyzing U.S. flight data, which is stored in Parquet files on a Spark cluster hosted within the Databricks environment.

 ## Dataset Description